LairdCP/BL65x-Zephyr-Tutorials/docs/HTSwith32kHzXtal.md

-3. Create a .conf file to disable the internal RC.
+3. Create a .conf file to enable external 20ppm crystal

    - With a text editor, create a .conf file in the samples/bluetooth/peripheral_ht /boards directory.
 If the "boards" directory does not, exist create it.